 The review manager is based on a Spaced Repetition System, everyday you can review the words you are about to forget just before your forget them.

 This is one of the most effective way to memorize vocabulary and a tool I highly recommend you to use if you choose to use babbel.

 If you like to feel that you are part of a community and enjoy learning French with games, babbel is a good choice.
-If you prefer a more direct approach where you simply listen to dialogues and learn from them, I recommend French Together instead.
+If you prefer a more direct approach where you simply listen to everyday conversations recorded at slow and normal speed and learn from them, I recommend French Together instead.